Beginnings are a Bitch

 Thomas snorted and settled into the chair across from Frederick.
 “Worst part of survival training, that is.
 How’s Esmerelda?”

 “She’s stable.
 The spread of the Dragon’s Touch has halted, for now.
-While it’s kind of you to ask, but let’s get to the matter at hand.
+It’s kind of you to ask, but let’s get to the matter at hand.
 I’ve a plan.
 We’re going to kill The Brazen Lord.”

 My example improved version is longer, sure, but it gives you more characterization, builds more of a sense of tension around the coming war, and moves the story forward.
 I don’t have to TELL the reader that Frederick and Thomas are friends, I SHOW it with their banter.
 Esmerelda is important to illustrate that the relationship with Thomas and Frederick is deep enough that Thomas knows Frederick’s wife, knows her well enough to ask about her health, and that he is a close enough friend that Frederick shares more than just surface details about her health.